3D imaging technique provides clearer roadmap to remove deadliest form of skin cancer

 Currently, surgeons tend to cut well beyond the visible margins of the lesion in order to be certain they remove all the malignant tissue.
 By combining an imaging technique developed by Lihong Wang, PhD, and a contrast agent developed by Younan Xia, PhD, the two scientists at Washington University in St. Louis have developed a solution that produces high clarity, 3D images of melanoma.

-“Much the same thing happens,” says Wang “when you heat a balloon and it expands.”
+The imaging technique is based on the photoacoustic effect discovered by Alexander Graham Bell 100 years ago.
+Bell exploited the effect in what he considered his greatest invention ever, the photophone, which converted sound to light, transmitted the light and then converted it back to sound at the receiver.
+In Bell’s effect, the absorption of light heats a material slightly, typically by a matter of millikelvins, and the temperature rise causes thermoelastic expansion.“Much the same thing happens,” says Wang “when you heat a balloon and it expands.”
 If the light is pulsed at the right frequency, the material will expand and contract, generating a sound wave.
 The researchers are able to detect the sound signal outside the tissue and then use a computer to reconstruct an image.

 “We’re essentially listening to a structure instead of looking at it,” said Wang.
 “Using pure optical imaging, it is hard to look deep into tissues because light is absorbed and scattered,” Wang explains.
 “The useful photons run out of juice within one millimeter.”

 Photoacoustic tomography (PAT) can detect deep structures that strongly absorb light because sound scatters much less than light in tissue.

 “PAT improves tissue transparency by two to three orders of magnitude,” says Wang.